 Risks of Smoking Weed while Pregnant: Here’s Why It Should Be Avoided

-Marijuana contains almost 500 such chemicals, including tetrahydrocannabinol (THC), that can lead to abnormal fetal neurological development.
-THC has the potential to cross the placenta and affect the baby, especially the brain.
-Sometimes, marijuana is used as a treatment for morning sickness, but using it without your doctor’s approval is dangerous to both you and your child.
+Marijuana contains almost 500 chemicals, including tetrahydrocannabinol (THC), that can lead to abnormal fetal neurological development.
+THC can potentially cross the placenta and affect the baby, especially the brain.
+Sometimes, marijuana is used as a treatment for morning sickness, but it is dangerous to you and your child without your doctor’s approval.
 Most of the research studies suggest that weed may have the following effects on a pregnant woman:

 This is the condition where a baby dies in the womb.